matthewnoahkim/NutriScan/README.md

 ## Features

-- 📸 **Scan Nutrition Labels** - Use OCR (Tesseract.js) to extract nutrition facts from food packaging
+- Use OCR (Tesseract.js) to extract nutrition facts from food packaging
-- 🤖 **AI Nutrition Estimation** - Estimate nutrition for any food using OpenAI
+- Use Open AI to keep track of your nutritional intake
-- 📊 **Visual Analytics** - Interactive charts showing macro/micronutrient intake
+- Visualize charts showing macro/micronutrient intake
-- 📈 **Intake Tracking** - Spreadsheet-like table with inline editing, CSV/XLSX export
+- Spreadsheets and tables table with CSV/XLSX export
-- 🎯 **Goals & Budget** - Set daily nutritional goals and spending limits
+- Set and keep track of daily nutritional goals & budget
-- 💡 **Smart Recommendations** - Get personalized meal suggestions based on deficits and budget
+- Receive smart recommendations and get personalized meal suggestions based on deficits and budget
-- ✅ **Quality Assurance** - Comprehensive unit tests and E2E tests

 ## Tech Stack